 Accounts of the work of the radio-equipped squad cars in other cities are nothing short of marvelous.
 Stories are told of stolen cars recovered before their motors are really warm, of criminals caught in the very act of holdups frustrated rather than advantaged.

 If there is one element that stands out more markedly than any other in successful crimes in the last few years, it is time.
 Your modern felon has developed a sense of timing that is given him a tremendous advantage, and he uses the latest products of science in making his getaway.
 He robs or murders coolly, with the full realization that so many minutes remain before police can be notified and can pick up his trail.
 The most successful crimes have been the boldest, yet not necessarily the most reckless, sneak thievery pays small dividends and safe braking is tedious.
 Broad daylight, a crowded street to furnace plenty of confusion, a fat payroll and a getaway well-planned is a favorite set up of the modern malefactor.

 But time is the outstanding hope of success.
 The holdup man now must reckon with a precision which police believe to be well-nigh impossible.
 He must break through a mobile line containing information about him even while he is trying to penetrate the cordon.

 Buffalo recently instituted the radio-equipped patrol cars.
 The writer interviewed police Commissioner Boston J. Roche, who declared that amazing reports come to him every day of the work of his radio squad.

 Among the First

-The nearest radio car turned quickly into an alley behind the house just in time to see the man the sending a fire escape.
-Alarmed because his wife had called into the telephone, he had abandon the assault to make good his escape.
+The nearest radio car turned quickly into an alley behind the house just in time to see the man desending a fire escape.
+Alarmed because his wife had called into the telephone, he had abandoned the assault to make good his escape.
 The radio squad was waiting for him when his foot touched the bottom step.

 “I could cite numerous cases of this kind,” said Commissioner Roche.